Process of Science

 For example, a team of Paleobiologists, including Smithsonian’s Dr. Gene Hunt and Dr. Matthew Carrano, put an old theory to the test by combining data in new ways.
 Cope’s Rule states that animal body sizes get bigger over evolutionary time.
 Usually applied to mammals, the team set out to test whether the rule applied to dinosaurs as well.
 Using measurements of thigh bones, they discovered that some lineages of dinosaurs, such as hadrosaurs, got bigger over time, but others did not.
 Theropods, the lineage including T. rex, grew very large, but reached an upper limit beyond which they may not have been able to support their bodies on two legs.

 Science Takes Time

 Significant scientific findings may take decades, lifetimes, or more.
 Good science is grounded in repeat observations, multiple lines of corroborating evidence, and peer review.

 For example, the late Smithsonian Anthropologist Dr. Dennis Stanford analyzed early stone tools from the eastern United States (Clovis tools).
-The conventional theory is that the earliest inhabitants of North America were Asians who crossed the Behring Straights.
+The conventional theory is that the earliest inhabitants of North America were Asians who crossed the Bering Strait.
 What Dennis found, based on the workmanship of 12,000-year-old spear points, was evidence that earlier inhabitants arrived from Europe.
 His findings were rejected by colleagues in 1999 when first announced.
-Additional evidence he gathered over nearly fifteen years has convinced many colleagues, although the origins of the earliest North Americans continues to be debated.
+Additional evidence he gathered over nearly 15 years has convinced many colleagues, although the origins of the earliest North Americans continue to be debated.